 1. Airseal Your Home

-The first thing you can do is find and seal any small areas where air could find its way through.
+Start by finding and sealing any small areas where air could find its way through.
 In an apartment, you cannot do this perfectly but you can still make an impact.

 - Airseal along the baseboards wherever there is a gap or where caulking is coming loose (or was never applied) – both the top of the baseboard and bottom of the baseboard.
-Use AFM Caulking Compound if you want it to be paintable and neutral cure silicone if you don’t need it to be paintable (it’s clear).
+Use AFM Caulking Compound if you want it to be paintable and neutral cure silicone (or this one from Amazon) if you don’t need it to be paintable.

 - Caulk around any fixtures that are on the shared wall or the exterior walls if that is where the odors are coming in – light fixtures, fire alarms, fire sprinklers, lights, etc.